 This way you’ll learn everything there is to know about the gallium-nitride stock I’ve told you about today.. including the ticker symbol and buy instructions.

-You’ll also get the chance at 400% gains on Nvidia.
+You’ll also get the chance at 400% gains on Nvidia over the next year.

-And you’ll get details on the $3 asset that could climb to $92.
+And you’ll get details on the $3 asset that could climb to $92 in the next couple years.

 You can go over every one of these reports.